 To become a licensed guide, you need to:

 - Attend a Sight Loss Awareness and Guide Running Workshop (details below)

 - Undertake a Disclosure and Barring Service (DBS) Check

-Sight Loss and Guide Running Workshop
+Sight Loss Awareness and Guide Running Workshop

-England Athletics' Sight Loss Awareness and Guide Running Workshop has been developed in conjunction with British Blind Sport to equip runners, leaders and coaches with the information, skills and experience required to safely guide visual impaired runners.
+England Athletics' Sight Loss Awareness and Guide Running Workshop has been developed in conjunction with British Blind Sport to equip runners, leaders and coaches with the information, skills and experience required to safely guide visually impaired runners.
 The two-hour workshop covers a number of areas including:

 - types of visual impairment (VI)